ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

    *  Reference: [RFC-XXXX]

 Clients can use this resource type to discover a group membership resource at a Broker.

-## AIF {#aif}
+## AIF Media-Type Sub-Parameters {#aif}

 For the media-types application/aif+cbor and application/aif+json defined in Section 5.1 of {{RFC9237}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in Section 5.2 of {{RFC9237}} within the "MIME Media Type Sub-Parameter" registry group.